kubernetes/enhancements/keps/sig-api-machinery/5504-comparable-resource-version/README.md

 ##### e2e tests

-N/A
+The E2E tests for this will be the conformance tests that will be added in order to ensure that a cluster is conformant with the new resource version constraints.
+The conformance tests themselves will use the helper function as an example of a client that runs the

 ### Graduation Criteria

 This is not a normal feature, rather an additional helper function.
 There will not be a graduation process function will be able to be used by clients once added to the client-go library.
 There will not be externally visible changes.

 ### Upgrade / Downgrade Strategy